CCAR-ORCCA/scarabaeus/paper/paper.md

 to be accessible to graduate students and astrodynamics researchers while remaining capable enough for operational mission support.
-Its development is driven by the Emirates Mission to the Asteroid Belt (EMA) [@ema2021], while remaining general enough for broad interplanetary navigation use cases.
+Its development is driven by the Emirates Mission to the Asteroid Belt (EMA) [@ema2021], while remaining general enough for broad navigation use cases.

 # Statement of Need